kthrockm/QA22Example/README.md

-# QA22Example - this is the first version of the Hello World project
+# QA22Example - Initial set up of the Hello World project